TangoMan222/Scripts/readme.md

 # PersonalPasswords
 ## Description

 PersonalPasswords is a Python script designed to generate password lists based on various inputs such as names and important dates.
 It formulates these lists by incorporating popular formats and combinations of passwords.
+The length of the password list will vary based on the number and length of additional inputs provided.
+The minimum length is approximately 500,000 passwords, while a standard length typically consists of about 1 million passwords.
 ## Usage

 - Ensure you have Python installed on your system.